MaxHalford/maxhalford.github.io/content/blog/textract-table-to-pandas.md

 +++
 date = "2021-01-14"
-title = "Converting PDF tables to pandas dataframes using Amazon Textract"
+title = "Converting Amazon Textract tables to pandas DataFrames"
 +++

 I'm currently doing a lot of document processing at work.
 One of my tasks is to extract tables from PDF files.
 I evaluated [Amazon Textract](https://aws.amazon.com/textract/?nc1=h_ls)'s [table extraction](https://docs.aws.amazon.com/textract/latest/dg/how-it-works-tables.html) capability as part of this task.
 It's very well documented, as is the rest of Textract.
 I was slightly disappointed by [the examples](https://docs.aws.amazon.com/textract/latest/dg/examples-blocks.html), but nothing serious.